hoodiehq-archive/documentation/development-setup.md

 You should see the server.js terminal showing some activity as the worker converts the new user to a database, and you should also be able to see a new database called joe$example.com when you call up http://127.0.0.1:5984/_utils (Don't worry about the "$").

+Have a look at http://hoodiehq.github.com/hoodie-client.js/ for more hoodie API fun.

 Have fun trying out hoodie!